Jayesh-2981/Web-Development-Course/HTML/All Notes/HTML_Notes_CWH.md

 ### Embedding videos

-- Video tag is used to play videos in HTML
+- Video tag is used to play videos in HTML<br>

-  <video src="video.mp4">Error</video>
+  `<video src="video.mp4">Error</video>`

 ### Attributes for video

 - We can use :
 - width : to adjust width of a video (Height automatically adjusts)
 - We can use autoplay/loop to autoplay or loop the video.

 # Chapter 5 : Search Engine Optimization (SEO)